Dän K’e – Our Way of knowing, doing and being – is our path forward, restoring our ancestors’ vision for the future.

 We are looking back to our ancestors and to our Elders for guidance on how to move forward, with strength and humility, to design and operate our government our way – in a way that builds on Dän K’e in every area and everything that we do.

 We are taking a phased approach over the next three years.
 While we want to move forward with purpose, we also want to ensure we do this right.
 We need to be both efficient and effective.
-We are once again paving for our people .
+We are once again paving the way for our people .

 For more information: